Financial-Times/origami/README.md

 Call the `oTracking.click.init` method to track click events.
 Pass the category you would like the click events to have as an argument:

-- If the element being clicked is a link which goes to a page on the same domain as the current page, o-tracking will put the tracking data into a queue to send to Spoor at a later time.
-- O-tracking click events will also track the path from the root of the DOM tree to the element which was clicked.
+- o-tracking click events will also track the path from the root of the DOM tree to the element which was clicked.
 This is recorded in a property called `domPathTokens`.
 - If the clicked element has the `data-trackable` attribute set, sibling elements will also be included within the `domPathTokens` property.

 Please refer to the [event document](docs/event.md) for information about all the possible properties which can be set.